tacosonlearning/FrameworkService/README.md

 - Enabling logging through the Microsoft.Extensions.Logging framework
 - Deploying the service as a Docker container

+## TODOs

+- [ ] Evaluate using the host as the entry point for the service.
+- [ ] Evaluate using the service as the entry point for the host.

 ## Prerequisites

 - .NET Framework 4.8